Simulating Auxiliary Inputs, Revisited: Preliminaries

-\paragraph{The original statement}.
-Pietrzak gave a construction of a leakage-resilient stream cipher based on any weak PRF secure against two random queries. \begin{theorem}[\cite{Pietrzak2009,PietrzakJetchev2014}] If $F$ is a $(\epsilon_F, s_F, 2)$-secure weak PRF then $\mathsf{SC}^F$ is a $(\epsilon', s', q, \ell)$-secure leakage resilient stream cipher where
+Best provable secure constructions of leakage-resilient stream ciphers are based on so called weak PRFs, primitives which look random when queried on random inputs (\cite{Pietrzak2009,Faust2012,JetchevP14,DodisPietrzak2010,Yu2013}).
+The most recent (TCC'14) analysis is based on a version of \Cref{thm:Simulator_Pietrzak}. \begin{theorem}[Proving Security of Stream Ciphers \cite{JetchevP14}] If $F$ is a $(\epsilon_F, s_F, 2)$-secure weak PRF then $\mathsf{SC}^F$ is a $(\epsilon', s', q, \lambda)$-secure leakage resilient stream cipher where